SEND Information Report

 - How are parents involved in the school and how can I be involved?

-The school has an open door policy and we welcome parental involvement.
+The school has an open-door policy and we welcome parental involvement.
 Parents are kept informed about teaching and other events through regular newsletters, the school website, open days and parent consultation evenings.
 The school holds information sessions and workshops to show parents our methods of teaching e.g. phonics, reading and maths.
+We also have parental representation on the Governing body.
+We ask parents for their feedback via parent questionnaires and at parents’ evenings.

-- I am considering applying for a place?
+If I am considering applying for a place at Pudsey Bolton Royd?

 Contact the school office and arrange an appointment to see the Head teacher and/or the SENCO.